An Auditable AI Agent Loop for Empirical Economics: A Case Study in Forecast Combination: Introduction

 \section{Introduction}

+Empirical researchers have always explored alternative specifications; AI coding agents, general purpose assistants such as Claude Code, Codex, or OpenCode that write and execute code, make that exploration cheap and fast.
+The change is not only speed.
+Conventional specification search usually ranges over a menu fixed in advance, such as regressors or functional forms in $y = x'\beta + u$.
+Agentic search instead ranges over code.
+The researcher fixes the inputs, the object to be produced, and the score: for example data $(y,x)$, predictions $\hat y$, and out-of-sample MSE.
+The agent can then write code that maps the inputs into predictions, such as $\hat y = g(x;\hat\beta)$.
+The searched object is therefore the code itself, not only a pre-listed formula or tuning parameter.

-Empirical researchers have always explored alternative specifications.
-AI makes that process cheap and fast.
-An AI coding agent can rewrite an estimation script, run a fixed evaluator, observe the score, and try again hundreds of times in one session.
-Once that loop is in place, the practical boundary between coding assistance and undisclosed specification search becomes thin.
-For a field long concerned with researcher degrees of freedom \citep{Leamer1983,White2000,GelmanLoken2013,Miguel2021}, the central question is therefore not whether AI agents can improve an empirical score, but whether their search can be made transparent and auditable.
+Researcher degrees of freedom widen accordingly, and the boundary between coding assistance and undisclosed specification search becomes thin.
+For a field long concerned with such degrees of freedom \citep{Leamer1983,White2000,GelmanLoken2013,Miguel2021}, the central question is not whether AI agents can improve an empirical score, but whether their search can be made transparent and auditable.

-This paper studies one response.
-Building on \citeauthor{Karpathy2026}'s (\citeyear{Karpathy2026}) open-source \texttt{autoresearch}, I adapt a simple agentic coding loop to a research protocol for empirical economics.
+Building on \citeauthor{Karpathy2026}'s (\citeyear{Karpathy2026}) open-source \texttt{autoresearch}, this paper adapts a simple agentic coding loop into a research protocol for empirical economics.
 The protocol has four ingredients: a written instruction contract, an immutable evaluator, a single editable script, and a complete experiment log.
-I then add an explicit post-search holdout evaluation.
-Together, they do not eliminate adaptive search, but they make it inspectable, bounded, and easier to disclose, while also making validation beyond the search sample explicit.
-The point is therefore not a new agent architecture, but a way to use an existing one in empirical work with clearer external validation.
+This paper also adds an explicit post-search holdout evaluation.
+Together, these elements make agentic search auditable: they record what was tried, limit where and how much the agent can search, and test the result beyond the search sample.

-The empirical illustration uses the forecast-combination problem of \citet{DieboldShin2019}.
-An AI coding agent is asked to find a look-ahead-free real-time tuning rule for peLASSO while leaving the evaluator fixed.
-On the original rolling evaluation, three independent runs improve on the simple average and on the paper's ex post peLASSO benchmark.
-A post-search holdout for 2017Q1--2025Q4 then provides the key validation: two discovered methods continue to outperform standard benchmarks, while one does not.
+The empirical illustration applies this agentic-search protocol to the forecast-combination problem studied by \citet{DieboldShin2019}.
+The agent searches for improvements to the method proposed there.
+On the original rolling evaluation, three independent search runs beat existing methods.
+A post-search holdout for 2017Q1--2025Q4 then evaluates the discovered rules: two continue to outperform standard benchmarks, while one does not.
+The logs show how each search moved from the initial task toward broader method discovery; the holdout shows which discoveries survive outside the search sample.